 Procedure for Analysis

 The relative acceleration equation can be applied between any two points A and B on a body either by using a Cartesian vector analysis, or by writing the x and y scalar component equations directly.

 Velocity Analysis.

 Determine the angular velocity ω of the body by using a velocity analysis.
+Also, determine velocities v_A and v_B of points A and B if these points move along curved paths.

 Vector Analysis Kinematic Diagram.